 InMotion Hosting’s servers fully support the implementation of streaming media on your website.
 This can be done manually or through a script, which are both explained here.
-The best way to utilize this feature without eating your bandwidth or inconveniencing your visitors is to download a third party MP3/video player and embedding it into the HTML code of your site.
-I have a few suggestions here on software that is very easy to integrate into your site, with little to no configuration:
+The best way to utilize this feature without eating your bandwidth or inconveniencing your visitors is to upload it to a third party MP3/video service and embed it into the HTML code of your site.

 You can always do a manual audio/video stream, but we don’t prefer this over the embed method, as it tends to load files slowly and use a lot of bandwidth.

 There are many services available for hosting and embedding a video stream into your site.
 The following guide outlines some of the most popular options such as YouTube (free), Internet Archive (free), and Amazon Web Service AWS (paid).

 Upload your mp3 file to your public_html directory (or to a subdirectory of your public_html directory) in BINARY format.
 Then create a text file with a .m3u extension.
 The .m3u file should contain only the URL to your mp3 file, and it should be uploaded in ASCII format.

 - Create a subdirectory (e.g., media) in your public_html directory.